 Take What You Are Owed

-If you are employed by a large company and you are working overtime every time you are asked, make sure you are being paid back for it, never allow yourself to be taken advantage of because this will eventually wear you down.
-If you are a helpful person who always wants to help out in a great crisis, but sometimes can forget that you have other responsibilities and relationships to work out outside of the workplace, so prioritising this, and making sure you are doing your fair share only, can help relieve the pressure at home.
-We’ve got to take responsibility for ourselves and take great care to make sure we are doing the best we can for ourselves.
-Because if we work our fingers to the bone we aren’t much use to anyone else.
+If you are employed by a large company and you work overtime every time you are asked, ensure you are compensated for it; never allow yourself to be taken advantage of, as this will eventually wear you down.
+If you are a helpful person who always wants to help out in a crisis, but sometimes forget that you have other responsibilities and relationships to attend to outside of the workplace, prioritising this and ensuring you are doing your fair share can help relieve the pressure at home.
+We must take responsibility for ourselves and exercise great care to ensure we are doing the best we can for ourselves.
+Because if we work our fingers to the bone, we aren’t much use to anyone else.

 Plan Time With Loved Ones

-There’s a reason why so many people book regular holidays, it’s because planned family time together really is important.
+There’s a reason why so many people book regular holidays; it’s because planned family time together is really important.
 But it doesn’t have to be an expensive holiday.
-Taking a walk through the autumn leaves together on the weekend, doing a bit of shopping stopping for lunch now and again and making time just to be in each other’s company works wonders for relationships and household happiness.
+Taking a walk through the autumn leaves together on the weekend, doing a bit of shopping, stopping for lunch now and again and making time to be in each other’s company works wonders for relationships and household happiness.

-If you have children this can be even simpler because a board game or two, and reading a book at bedtime are quick, cheap and easy ways of bonding with your children and spending quality time together.
-It really doesn’t have to be spectacular but it does have to be planned and you should always commit to this time.
+If you have children, this can be even simpler, as a board game or two, and reading a book at bedtime, are quick, inexpensive, and easy ways to bond with your children and spend quality time together.
+It really doesn’t have to be spectacular, but it does have to be planned, and you should always commit to this time.

 Get More Rest

-This is one thing that most of us neglect.
-Before you even plan your next day check-in with yourself, work out what you’re lacking and fix it.
-Some of us don’t drink enough, some of us go to bed far too late and have a sleep debt and some of us partake in activities that aren’t particularly healthy.
-So while it’s good to enjoy our time off, we have to keep one eye on our health at all times.
-Stress is a huge concern in the medical field and we seem to all be carrying around a large dose of it.
-When we know that there is something we can do about this and that the fix is quite simple, then we know what to do.
+This is one thing that most of us tend to overlook.
+Before you plan your next day, check in with yourself and identify what you’re lacking, then address it.
+Some of us don’t drink enough, some of us go to bed far too late and have a sleep debt, and some of us partake in activities that aren’t particularly healthy.
+While it’s good to enjoy our time off, we must keep one eye on our health at all times.
+Stress is a significant concern in the medical field, and it appears that we are all carrying a substantial amount of it.
+When we recognise that there is something we can do about this and that the solution is relatively simple, then we know what to do.

-Simple self-care tasks such as taking a day off, an early night, some retail therapy or even talking to a friend, will help you get right back on track.
+Simple self-care tasks, such as taking a day off, going to bed early, indulging in some retail therapy, or even talking to a friend, will help you get right back on track.
 This means our patience levels rise, we can focus more easily, and we can build healthier relationships all around.

 So here are our key tips if work is negatively impacting your relationships.